 - (2) Represents shares acquired by ARCH Venture Fund IX, L.P., ARCH Venture Fund IX Overage, L.P., and ARCH Venture Fund X Overage, L.P.
 Ms. Burow is a Managing Director of ARCH Venture Partners and a member of our board of directors.
-Dr. Lim, our Chairman and Co-founder, and Ms. Rubin, our Chief Financial Officer, are Venture Partners of ARCH Venture Partners. - (3) Represents shares acquired by Fidelity Advisor Series VII: Fidelity Advisor Biotechnology Fund, Fidelity Capital Trust: Fidelity Flex Small Cap Fund Small Cap Growth Subportfolio, Fidelity Growth Company Commingled Pool, Fidelity Mt.
+Dr. Lim, our Chairman and Co-founder, and Ms. Rubin, our Chief Financial Officer, are Venture Partners of ARCH Venture Partners. - Officer, are Venture Partners of ARCH Venture Partners.

+(3) Represents shares acquired by Fidelity Advisor Series VII: Fidelity Advisor Biotechnology Fund, Fidelity Capital Trust: Fidelity Flex Small Cap Fund Small Cap Growth Subportfolio, Fidelity Growth Company Commingled Pool, Fidelity Mt.
 Vernon Street Trust: Fidelity Series Growth Company Fund, Fidelity Securities Fund: Fidelity Small Cap Growth Fund, Fidelity Mt.
 Vernon Street Trust: Fidelity Growth Company K6 Fund, Fidelity Mt.
-Vernon Street Trust: Fidelity Growth Company Fund, Fidelity Securities Fund: Fidelity Securities Fund: Fidelity Series Small Cap Opportunities Fund: Fidelity Series Small Cap Opportunities Fund: Fidelity Series Small Cap Capital Trust: Fidelity Series Small Cap Capital Fund: Fidelity Serie - (4) Represents shares acquired by RA Capital Healthcare Fund, L.P. and RA Capital Nexus Fund II, L.P. - (5) Dr. Pucci is Senior Director, Venture Investments at Leaps by Bayer HealthCare LLC and a member of our board of directors.
-Dr. Pucci resigned from our board of directors immediately prior to the effectiveness of the registration statement of which this prospectus forms a part. - (6) Includes shares acquired by Nextech VI GP S.à r.l.
+Vernon Street Trust: Fidelity Growth Company Fund, Fidelity Securities Fund: Fidelity Series Small Cap Opportunities Fund. - (4) Represents shares acquired by RA Capital Healthcare Fund, L.P. and RA Capital Nexus Fund II, L.P. - (5) Dr. Pucci is Senior Director, Venture Investments at Leaps by Bayer HealthCare LLC and a member of our board of directors.
+Dr. Pucci will resign from our board of directors immediately prior to the effectiveness of the registration statement of which this prospectus forms a part. - (6) Includes shares acquired by Nextech VI GP S.à r.l.
 Nextech VI Oncology SCSp is an affiliate of Nextech Invest Ltd. Dr. Loven is a Managing Partner of Nextech Invest Ltd. and a member of our board of directors.
-Dr. Loven resigned from our board of directors immediately prior to the effectiveness of the registration statement of which this prospectus forms a part. - (7) Vertex Global HC Fund II Pte.
+Dr. Loven will resign from our board of directors immediately prior to the effectiveness of the registration statement of which this prospectus forms a part - (7) Vertex Global HC Fund II Pte.
 Ltd. is an affiliate of Vertex Ventures HC.
 Dr. Brennan is a Managing Director of Vertex Ventures HC and a member of our board of directors. - (8) Represents shares acquired by City Hill, LLC.
 Dr. Lim is the Managing Partner of City Hill, LLC and our Chairman and Co-founder.